openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 who may need to gather detailed information on the OS and platform hardware, for troubleshooting and for an occasional edit to a configuration file.
-Much can be learned with the following utilities that allow users to look at OMV “under the hood”.
+Much can be learned with the following utilities that allow users to look at |omv| “under the hood”.

 ----